zzdzr/Fun2/README.md

 </div>

 > **Highlights**
+> - The project is **updating**
 > - Developed and validated a novel method for high-precision identification and tracking of **fountain / stripe-like chromatin structures**.
-> - Integrated reinforcement learning with **Monte Carlo Tree Search (MCTS) in a continuous spatial action space**, combined with geometric transformation (**affine transformation**) to jointly optimize sampling and trajectory planning while enabling cross-sample and cross-condition comparability.
+> - Integrated reinforcement learning with **Monte Carlo Tree Search (MCTS) in a continuous spatial action space**, combined with geometric transformation (**affine transformation**) to jointly optimize sampling and trajectory planning while enabling cross-sample or cross-condition comparability.
-> - Produced reproducible outputs including visual figures, scoring tables, and configuration snapshots, enabling large-scale screening and hypothesis testing.
-> - Quantitatively characterized dynamic changes between coupled and uncoupled replication fork states under various replication stress conditions.
+> - Quantitatively characterized the dynamic changes for the trajectory-like chromatin structures.
 ---

 # Table of Contents